 If you wish to distribute your game on a CD, use a CD-Rewriter or DVD-Rewriter to copy the files from the specified location to the CD-ROM or DVD-ROM media.

 Your game may require the use of a data file to read and store information.
 For example, the starter kit provided with XNA Game Studio uses an XML file to read and store game settings.
 Other games may use a text file or other format.

-The default behavior of the ClickOnce publishing wizard assigns any XML, text, or other data files in a project to "Data File" as its Publish Status.
+The default behavior of the ClickOnce publishing wizard assigns any XML, text or other data files in a project to "Data File" as its Publish Status.
 However, this status is for files containing data used by the installer package, not for files accessible to your game when it executes.
 Files assigned to this type will be placed in the path denoted in the .NET Framework's ApplicationDeployment.DataDirectory property.

-- Ensure the Build Action property of the data file is set to "Content."
+- Ensure that the Build Action property of the data file is set to "Content."
 This specifies that the data file is to be included in the install package.